adhityaravi/gundog/README.md

   <img src="https://github.com/user-attachments/assets/0c4d8529-aa09-4361-8efc-17574e6d9dd3" alt="gundog demo" width="720">
 </p>

 Gundog is a local semantic retrieval engine for your high volume corpus.
-It finds relevant code and documentation by understanding *what you mean*, not just matching keywords.
+It finds relevant code and documentation by matching the semantics of your query and not just matching keywords.

-Point it at your docs and code.
+Point it at your docs or code or both.
 It embeds everything into vectors, builds a similarity graph connecting related files, and combines semantic search with keyword matching.
 Ask "how does auth work?" and it retrieves the login handler, session middleware, and the ADR that explains why you chose JWT even if none of them contain the word "auth".

 Use it for LLM context retrieval, exploring unfamiliar codebases, or as a dynamic documentation explorer.
 Runs entirely on your machine.

-## The Problem
+## What I was looking for

-Your codebase is full of implicit connections that aren't explicit.
+Any codebase is full of implicit connections that aren't explicit.
 The ADR explaining your auth strategy relates to the login handler, which relates to the session middleware but nothing links them.
 Docs drift from implementation.
 Knowledge lives in silos.

-There are some tools that solves this problem.
-Especially, credit where it's due - the core idea of gundog is based on the much more mature [SeaGOAT](https://github.com/kantord/SeaGOAT) project.
+There are some tools that solved this problem for me to a certain extent.
+Especially, credit where it's due, the core idea of gundog is based on the much more mature [SeaGOAT](https://github.com/kantord/SeaGOAT) project and the `semtools`.
 But my particular needs were ever so slightly different.

-I wanted a clean map of data chunks from wide spread data sources and their correlation based on a natural language query. `SeaGOAT` provides rather a flat but more accurate pointer to a specific data chunk from a single git repository.
+I wanted a clean map of all related data chunks from wide spread data sources based on a natural language query. `SeaGOAT` provides rather a ranked but flat and accurate pointer to specific data chunks from a single git repository.
 Basically, I wanted a [Obsidian graph view](https://help.obsidian.md/plugins/graph) of my docs controlled based on a natural language query without having to go through the pain of using.. well..
 Obsidian.
-And wrapping `SeaGOAT` with some scripts was limiting and also hard to distribute.

-Gundog builds these connections automatically.
+Gundog builds these connections across repositories/data sources automatically.
 Vector search finds semantically related content, BM25 catches exact keyword matches, and graph expansion surfaces files you didn't know to look for.

 ## Install

 ```bash
 pip install gundog
 ```

+ATM I'm keeping most features as optional till I find out what combinations work the best.

 Optional extras: